mkloubert/vs-remote-debugger/README.md

 In many scenarios you are not able to install debuggers like [XDebug](https://xdebug.org/).

-Another (additional) reason could be that you and your constributors work on the same server for different reasons.
+Another (additional) reason could be, that you and your constributors work on the same server for different reasons.

 This is why you need a simple way to debug your code in VS Code on many systems with an optional list of constributors and the possibility to send data over a TCP socket to you.